Man trapped in truck under bridge for as long as six days rescued by fishermen

 “I’ve never seen a relief like that,” Garcia said.

-The man, whose identity has not been released, told Garcia the crash happened last Wednesday.
-He had been pinned in the truck since then – six days – unable to reach his phone and no one had responded to his screams for help.
-After being stuck alone so long in the cold, the man appeared shaken but was maintaining his composure, Garcia said.
-Delatorre said he called 911 and they stayed by the man's side while waiting for law enforcement to arrive.
+The man, identified by state police as 27-year-old Matthew Reum of Mishawaka, Indiana, told Garcia the crash happened last Wednesday.
+He had been pinned in the truck since then – six days – unable to reach his phone while no one responded to his screams.

+After being stuck alone so long in the cold, Reum appeared shaken but was maintaining his composure, Garcia said.
+Delatorre said he called 911 and they stayed by Reum's side while waiting for law enforcement to arrive.

 Indiana State Police Sgt.
 Glen Fifield said dispatchers received a report at 3:45 p.m.
-Tuesday about a crash along I-94 one mile east of the Portage exit.
-He did not say when the crash occurred, what caused it or identify the man found in the truck.
-But Fifield said he was in his 20s and from the South Bend area.
+Tuesday about a crash along I-94, 1 mile east of the Portage exit.
+It was the first they had heard of the crash.

-Fifield said police were not aware of any missing persons reports for the man, and family had not yet been notified.

-“Quite frankly, it’s a miracle that he’s alive,” Fifield said, adding he didn't believe the man would've survived another night stranded in the December chill.
+“Quite frankly, it’s a miracle that he’s alive,” Fifield said, adding he didn't believe Reum would've survived another night stranded in the December chill.

+Reum and members of his family listed in public records did not immediately return messages Wednesday from USA TODAY.

+The Beacon Health System, which owns Memorial Hospital where Reum is being treated, released a statement on his behalf Wednesday, thanking people for their support and well wishes, including the people who found him, first responders and caretakers.

+“No matter how tough things get, there is a light at the end of the tunnel, sometimes in the least expected way,” Reum said in the statement provided to USA TODAY.

+Police said he was driving his 2016 Dodge Ram truck westbound I-94 sometime around Dec.
+20 when it “left the roadway for unknown reasons."
+The vehicle missed a protective guardrail, went into a ditch, and then overturned into the creek before coming to a stop under the bridge, a preliminary investigation found.

-A medical helicopter transported the man to a hospital for treatment.
+A medical helicopter transported Reum to the a hospital for treatment.
 Fifield said he suffered severe, potentially life-threatening injuries.
-Garcia said the man's hand appeared to be broken and had told Garcia his extremities felt numb.
+Garcia said Reum's hand appeared to be broken and had told Garcia his extremities felt numb.

-This article originally appeared on USA TODAY: Man found alive six days after crash in Indiana along I-94
+This article originally appeared on Louisville Courier Journal: Man found alive six days after crash in Indiana along I-94